Basilica of San Vitale: History

 The church's construction began in 526 on the orders of Bishop Ecclesius of Ravenna.
 At the time, Ravenna was under the rule of the Ostrogoths.
-Bishop Maximian completed construction in 547, following the conquest of Italy by Justinian.
+Bishop Maximian completed its construction in 547, following the conquest of Italy by Justinian I.

 The construction of the church was sponsored by local banker and architect Julius Argentarius.
 Very little is known of Julius, but he also sponsored the construction of the nearby Basilica of Sant'Apollinare in Classe at around the same time.
 A donor portrait of Julius Argentarius may appear among the courtiers on the Justinian mosaic.
 The final cost amounted to 26,000 solidi equal to 36.11 lb of gold.
-It has been suggested that Julius originated in the eastern part of the Byzantine Empire, where there was a long-standing tradition of public benefactions.
+It has been suggested that Julius originated from the eastern part of the Byzantine Empire, where there was a long-standing tradition of public benefactions.

 The central vault used a western technique of hollow tubes inserted into each other, rather than bricks.
-This method was the first recorded structural use of terra-cotta forms, which later evolved into modern structural clay tile.
+This method was the first recorded structural use of terracotta forms, which later evolved into modern structural clay tile.
 The ambulatory and gallery were vaulted only later in the Middle Ages.